And just-like-that, 2018 is coming to a close.

 Looking back, it’s honestly astonishing just how little I knew before I got started.
 There’s so much that goes on behind the scenes that I didn’t expect.
 I’m definitely not at all seeking pity here.
 It’s not like it’s typically labor intensive, or inherently unpleasant work…..but it is constant, round the clock, time consuming, often tedious work.
 At least if you want to be successful.

 The fact that it is constant, and that I apparently have issues with time management with so many plates spinning in the air at once, has played a major roll in why I haven’t been entirely successful in this industry thus far.
-Not to mention the constant self-promotion required for success does not come natural to me.
+Not to mention the constant self-promotion required for success does not come natural to me….like at all.
 I mean, I still haven’t even told my immediate family members that I have a blog.
 I don’t share any of my posts on my personal facebook page.
-In fact, I’ve blocked almost everyone I know from seeing my instagram page.
+In fact, I’ve blocked basically everyone I know from seeing my instagram page.

 That all probably sounds strange, but I’m in several blogging groups on facebook where we often commiserate about the industry, and through these groups I’ve learned it’s pretty common for people to conceal their blogs from their family and friends because unfortunately they’re often the least supportive of personal blogging ventures.